Stimulants and Alcohol: A Common But Dangerous Mix

 Alcohol can cause abnormal levels of the medication in our body and affect the way some extended-release forms of the medication work.
 For example, mixing the delayed-release form of Focalin and alcohol together can promote faster release of the medication, leading to dangerously high levels of the drug in our body.
 Stimulants can also counteract some of the depressant effects of alcohol, making us feel less intoxicated.
 This can indirectly cause us to drink more and increase the risk of alcohol poisoning.

-Alcohol and Illicit Stimulants
+The Dangers of Combining Alcohol with Illicit Stimulants

 Common illicit stimulants include cocaine, ecstasy, and methamphetamine.
 These illegal drugs are strong and frequently misused for their “upper” effects.
 Illicit stimulants can create a temporary feeling of euphoria, increased energy, and alertness.